gokungbond/ecommerce_api/README.md

 Don't make your code complicated. remove unnecessary the comments make your code clean as possible. **If the code is not useful delete it.**

-After creating your CRUD or any business process make sure to provide testing.
+After creating your CRUD or any business process make sure to provide testing. <br>
 *Testing is the ultimate judge of code quality.
 Always do testing. -- Grammarly*

 ## :rocket: Project Sponsors